How it works

-- They are offered up to 12 free tickets a year to make sure they can afford to experience current productions.
+- They are encouraged to ask for help in obtaining tickets to make sure they can afford to experience current productions.

 - They stage two readings (in June and November) of excerpts of their play in progress for feedback from their donors.

-- They have a final staged reading of their finished play in front of an invited audience of up to 200 on the main stage at Theatre Royal Haymarket or a similar West End venue.
+- They have a final staged reading of their finished play in front of an invited audience of up to 200 on the main stage at The Criterion or a similar West End venue.

 The award strives to give the winning writer the freedom to write whatever play they wish to write, stretch in any direction they wish to explore, make all the mistakes they need to learn in order to end the year as better writers than when they started with better contacts and a broader network of support to carry them forward – not to mention a polished play to use as a calling card when they resume their search for paid work.

 To make a donation please make a bank transfer to: